gdscashesi/helpful-resources/README.md

-# Amazing Resources

-## Instructions
+# Instructions

-Fairly Simple!
-You find an amazing resource or tool, you drop it here ❤️ Then add a short description!
-Let's go
+📍 Fairly Simple!
+You find an amazing resource or tool, you drop the link here ❤️

+📍 Put it under an appropriate category (web, mobile etc..) and add a short description.

+If it doesnt fit under any, create a befitting one.

+📍 Don't forget to create separate branches for your additions (the usual git collaboration stuff 😎)

+📍 Let's go

+# WEB

+# MOBILE

+# AI-ML

+# CLOUD

 > [Pathways](https://developers.google.com/learn/pathways)